Explore the distinct paths of retail prop firms and hedge funds to find out which trading career aligns with your goals and risk appetite.

 Profit Splits and Trading Tools

 One of the biggest draws of retail prop trading is the profit-sharing model.
 Traders keep a significant portion of their earnings, and consistent performers may receive better splits over time.
-To support traders, firms often offer real-time data, charting, and risk tooling—many traders also leverage risk management indicators and backtesting tools directly on TradingView.
+To support traders, firms often offer real-time data, charting, and rules-based risk tooling—many traders also use structured workflows on TradingView, including backtesting and systematic scanning, to keep decisions consistent.

-Unlike traditional hedge funds with fixed salaries, prop income is purely performance-based.
-Withdrawals are typically periodic, tying earnings to strategy quality and discipline.
+Unlike traditional hedge funds with fixed salaries, prop income is performance-based.
+Withdrawals are typically periodic and can depend on meeting minimum trading day requirements, maintaining risk thresholds, or passing ongoing “consistency” checks.

 Lower Entry Requirements